 The applicant must demonstrate creativity, innovation, and realism in the work plan as well as its institutional capacity to carry out the work plan.
+Ten of the 20 points are for creativity and ten are for capacity.

 a.
 Demonstrating Creativity